Chabba Sindhwan

+The Mughals have had a dominant presence in Chabba Sindwan since 1947, and the village is recognized for its unique cultural and historical attributes.

 History

 Chabba Sindhwan is an ancient village.
 According to the locals, the Armies of Hindus Rajas and Mughal Empire, destroyed the village, that’s why the streets of village are not strait.
 Some houses are on height and some are on lower.
 Before the partition of India, both Muslim and Sikh communities were living.
 Now, the majority of population is Muslim.

 Culture

 Villagers follow the typical Punjabi Culture as well as modern western culture.

 They spoke Punjabi Language, and can understand Urdu.
 They are mostly Mahajars.

 Economy

 Economy of village is very strong, GDP per capita is about 25000 as per 2020.
 Most of villagers are farmers.
 They produced Wheat, Rice, Water Melon, and many of vegetables.

 Education

 There is many Public and private sectors are spreading education in village.